Foods For Height

 Realistic medical 3D-style long-bone cross-section highlighting a cartilage growth plate near the end.

 Human height is determined by the growth plates, the strips of cartilage near the ends of long bones where new bone tissue is generated.
 During childhood and adolescence, these plates are active and responsive to growth hormone, sex hormones, and nutrition.
-When puberty ends, the growth plates fuse and ossify.
-Once that happens, no amount of nutrition, supplementation, or exercise can make you taller.
+When puberty ends, the growth plates fuse and ossify. blank" rel="noopener noreferrer">Once that happens, no amount of nutrition, supplementation, or exercise can make you taller.
 Some herbs may support healthy digestion or appetite, but they do not have evidence-based power to make someone grow taller once growth plates are closed herbs make you grow taller.
 This is basic bone physiology and it is not negotiable.

 Growth velocity follows a predictable arc.
 From birth to 6 months, infants grow roughly 2.5 cm per month.
 That slows to about 1.3 cm per month from 7 to 12 months, then averages around 7.6 cm per year from age 1 through age 10.
 As puberty begins, a growth spurt kicks in, reaching roughly 6 to 10 cm per year for girls and 7 to 12 cm per year for boys at peak velocity.
 After puberty, the AAP notes that most teens grow no more than an inch or two before growth stops entirely.
 Nutrition during the childhood and early adolescent years, when growth plates are most active and the pubertal spurt has not yet peaked, is when dietary support has its greatest potential impact.